Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 What compactor do I need for pavers?

-How many passes do I need with a compactor?
+How many passes do I need?